Bellwether Foundation Inc

 Demonstrate Measurable Impact

-The foundation "favors established programs that have quantifiable, measurable results or expansions of programs with a demonstrated impact."
+The foundation "favours established programmes that have quantifiable, measurable results or expansions of programmes with a demonstrated impact."
 Applications should clearly articulate metrics and outcomes.

 Focus on Innovation

-The mission emphasizes "support of innovative programs."
+The mission emphasises "support of innovative programmes."
 Highlight what makes your approach new, creative, or different from existing solutions.

 Serve Under-Resourced Communities

-The foundation prioritizes "projects that support under-resourced or under-represented communities."
+The foundation prioritises "projects that support under-resourced or under-represented communities."
 Clearly identify the populations served and their needs.

 Show Scale Potential

-The foundation seeks programs that "offer larger scale, measurable impact."
-Even if starting small, demonstrate how the program can grow or be replicated.
+The foundation seeks programmes that "offer larger scale, measurable impact."
+Even if starting small, demonstrate how the programme can grow or be replicated.

 Align with St. Louis Priorities

-Primary consideration goes to "qualified 501(c)(3) organizations within the St. Louis community in Missouri."
+Primary consideration goes to "qualified 501(c)(3) organisations within the St. Louis community in Missouri."
 Strong local connections and understanding of regional needs are important.

 Build on Success

-For organizations with prior grants, the foundation's willingness to consider multi-year funding suggests they value demonstrated success and ongoing partnership.
+For organisations with prior grants, the foundation's willingness to consider multi-year funding suggests they value demonstrated success and ongoing partnership.

 Key Takeaways for Grant Writers